UCSBarchlab/PyRTL/docs/index.rst

 PyRTL Classes:
 --------------

 Perhaps the most important class to understand is :class:`.WireVector`, which is the basic type from which you build all hardware.
 If you are coming to PyRTL from Verilog, a :class:`.WireVector` is closest to a multi-bit `wire`.
-Every new :class:`.WireVector` builds a set of wires which you can then connect with other :class:`.WireVector` through overloaded operations such as `addition` or `bitwise or`.
+Every new :class:`.WireVector` builds a set of wires which you can then connect with other :class:`.WireVector` through overloaded operations such as :meth:`~.WireVector.__add__` or :meth:`~.WireVector.__or__`.
 A bunch of other related classes, including :class:`.Input`, :class:`.Output`, :class:`.Const`, and :class:`.Register` are all derived from :class:`.WireVector`.
 Coupled with :class:`.MemBlock` (and :class:`.RomBlock`), this is all a user needs to create a functional hardware design.

 .. inheritance-diagram:: pyrtl.wire.WireVector
                          pyrtl.wire.Input